 Mighty Zeus, king of the gods, needs a hero – and he wants you!
 To satisfy Zeus, you’ll need to battle monsters, swim the depths of the ocean, and descend into the mysterious underworld.
 Will you emerge a hero like Hercules, or face the fiery wrath of Zeus and his thunderbolts?

-For walkthroughs on Mythology Island, scroll down on this page.
+For walkthroughs on Mythology Island, scroll down.

 Resources on this page